Aller au contenu

 Engaging with EPSA USA, which has long-standing expertise helping A&E firms with credits and incentives, can ensure proper documentation, optimized savings, and streamline the claiming process alongside your CPA firms.

-To request an assessment of your 179D Deduction, please contact Jake Quast, Manager, EPSA USA
+To request an assessment of your 179D Deduction, please contact Alexis Martin, CEO, EPSA USA